vetty88/Professional-Portfolio/client/README.md

 brew reinstall watchman
 ```

-You can find [other installation methods](https://faceproject.github.io/watchman/docs/install.html#build-install) on the Watchman documentation page.
+You can find [other installation methods](https://faceProject.github.io/watchman/docs/install.html#build-install) on the Watchman documentation page.

-If this still doesn’t help, try running `launchctl unload -F ~/Library/LaunchAgents/com.github.faceproject.watchman.plist`.
+If this still doesn’t help, try running `launchctl unload -F ~/Library/LaunchAgents/com.github.faceProject.watchman.plist`.

 There are also reports that *uninstalling* Watchman fixes the issue.
 So if nothing else helps, remove it from your system and try again.

 ### `npm run build` exits too early

 It is reported that `npm run build` can fail on machines with limited memory and no swap space, which is common in cloud environments.
-Even with small Projects this command can increase RAM usage in your system by hundreds of megabytes, so if you have less than 1 GB of available memory your build is likely to fail with the following message:
+Even with small PROJECTS this command can increase RAM usage in your system by hundreds of megabytes, so if you have less than 1 GB of available memory your build is likely to fail with the following message:

 >  The build failed because the process exited too early.
 This probably means the system ran out of memory or someone called `kill -9` on the process.

-If you are completely sure that you didn't terminate the process, consider [adding some swap space](https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-14-04) to the machine you’re building on, or build the project locally.
+If you are completely sure that you didn't terminate the process, consider [adding some swap space](https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-14-04) to the machine you’re building on, or build the Project locally.

 ### `npm run build` fails on Heroku